shamangary/awesome-local-global-descriptor/README.md

 <img src="https://github.com/shamangary/awesome-local-global-descriptor/blob/master/ur2kid_summary.png" height="540"/>

 This repo is also a side product when I was doing the survey of our paper UR2KID.
-If you find this repo is useful, please also cite our paper.
+If you find this repo useful, please also consider to cite our paper.
 ```
 @article{yang2020ur2kid,
   title={UR2KiD: Unifying Retrieval, Keypoint Detection, and Keypoint Description without Local Correspondence Supervision},